RubberDuckCollector/quizlet-write/README.md

 - [ ] optional command line argument that turns user input (except spaces) into * characters as they type
 - [ ] make an automatic backup feature (basically duplicate all user data in a backup directory)- [ ] make the colours on the bar charts pretty
 - [ ] a new command line argument where i use regex to highlight numbers and all 3 types of opening/closing brackets in a special colour
-- [ ] implement a feature where at the end of a session, ask the user if they want to save the terms they got incorrect on the first round to a new file
+- [ ] implement a feature where at the end of a session, ask the user if they want to save the cards they got incorrect on the first round to a new file
     - file called `"{filename} {session_end_date_and_time} incorrect.txt"`
     - REQUIREMENTS: would need to make every session inside `stats/records` its own directory containing the record file and the graph
     - accuracy on the y axis, words done on the x axis
-    - could do x axis as "terms remaining" and count down, or as "terms completed" and count up
+    - could do x axis as "cards remaining" and count down, or as "cards completed" and count up
-    - could also do x axis as "% terms completed" or "% terms remaining"
+    - could also do x axis as "% cards completed" or "% cards remaining"
     - this would be a measure of consistency
 - [ ] implement a feature where the time taken to complete the quiz is written to the record file
 - [ ] implement a feature where the command line arguments accept multiple files like this: `/file /file /file -difficulty -rand -flip`